How does bullying others hurt you?

-- Bullies are more likely to get into fights and steal
+- Kids who bully are more likely to think about and attempt suicide.

 I apologized to everyone I had made fun of.
 This was the most difficult task for me.
 It meant I had to admit I was wrong.
 It meant I had to admit that they were bigger, better people than I was.
 But I knew it had to be done, not just for my own sanity, but because I knew I would feel so much better if those girls who had tortured me would only apologize.